Automated imaging, chlorophyll fluorescence recording, and 3D scanning

-The LemnaTec PhenoCenter is a laboratory-scale, semi-automated system to record and analyze images of plants, leaf disks, fungi, cultures and small organisms such as mosquito larvae or mites.
+The LemnaTec PhenoCenter is the most rapid solution in phenotyping samples in trays.
+It brings advantages in phenotypic knowledge by combining PAM fluorescence imaging, hyper-/multi-spectral imaging, 3D scanning and imaging in visible and near-infrared range.
+It is a laboratory-scale, semi-automated system to record and analyze images of plants, leaf disks, fungi, cultures and small organisms such as mosquito larvae or mites.

 Cameras move over a sample stage that can contain trays with pots or up to 18 multi-well plates, assessing large numbers of different samples in one run.

-The sensor configuration of the PhenoCenter is customizable to end-user demands.
-Imaging sensors are moved on an XYZ-axis (Figure 1, left and Figure 2) to accommodate a wide range of phenotyping applications.
-Plant trays can be loaded manually into the base module, or they are delivered in an automated tray storage unit that brings them onto the imaging stage subsequently (Figure 3, right).
+Plant trays can be loaded manually into the base module, or they are delivered in an automated tray storage unit that brings them onto the imaging stage subsequently.

 |Phenocenter Base Module – camera and sensor options|